8 minutes reading time (1567 words)

 Dual Monitors Work Well with Laptops

-Perhaps even a greater advantage is the ability to add a second monitor to a laptop.
+Another tremendous advantage is the ability to add a second, typically larger monitor to a laptop.
 At Igniting Business, we use what is often termed as a "docking station."
 A user can simply bring their laptop to the docking station, plug in two cords and instantly have access to a second larger monitor, USB hub, wireless keyboard and mouse, speakers and more!
 This can serve as an excellent alternative to having both a laptop and desktop computer.

 Portable Laptop Dual Monitor for Travel Use

-Note that if you are a frequent traveler, we recommend Asus’ Portable Monitor which is extremely compact, light, and only requires one cable to plug into your computer to start working.
-This is a lightsaver when you still need dual monitors but you're on the road or not in your traditional desk environment.
+Note that if you are a frequent traveler, we recommend Asus’ Portable Monitors which are extremely compact, light, and only requires one cable to plug into your computer to start working.
+This is a lifesaver when you still need dual monitors, but you're on the road or not in your traditional desk environment.
+Portable monitors work great if you simply want a change of work scenery by going to your favorite coffee shop or your patio, but you still need dual monitors.

 How Many Monitors Can Be Used in a Multiple Monitor Setup?